topgrade-rs/topgrade/README.md

 Just fork the repository and start coding.

+### Contribution Guidelines

+- Check if your code passes `cargo fmt` and `cargo clippy`.
+- Check if your code is self explanatory, if not it should be documented by comments.
+- Make a Pull Request to the dev branch for new features or to the bug-fixes branch for bug fixes.

 ## Remote execution

 You can specify a key called `remote_topgrades` in the configuration file.